Instructor introduction

 Clearly say when a learner watches, when they type along, when they should work on something independently as an exercise.

-CodeRefinery is traditionally a hands-on workshop, so breakout-room sessions should be a large part of the workshop.
+CodeRefinery is traditionally a hands-on workshop, so exercise sessions should be a large part of the workshop.
+Usually, it’s good to try to minimize talking and let people get to the exercise sessions as soon as possible.
+The written material should support this.

 We usually keep the main room mostly for general discussions.
 Small exercises or polls can also be done in the main room, for all hands-on exercises we divide the learners into breakout-rooms each with one team leader.

-To give you an idea about how the work in the breakout rooms is going, monitor the hackmd closely and if time allows try to visit a few breakout rooms to see how it is going and if needed adjust the timing.
+To give you an idea about how the work in the exercise sessions is going, monitor the Notes closely and if time allows try to visit a few breakout rooms to see how it is going and if needed adjust the timing.

 Preparing for the breakouts (in the main room)